Jonathan2251/lbd/source/backendstructure.rst

 .. graphviz:: ../Fig/backendstructure/llvm-data-structure.gv
   :caption: LLVM data structure used in different stages

+Cpu0 backend supports the following backend compiler, assembler and disassembler as :numref:`backendstructure-function` and :numref:`backendstructure-enc-struct`.
+However only the green part for printing assembly is implemented in this chapter.
+Others are implemented in later chapters :numref:`genobj-f11`, :numref:`asm-flow` and :numref:`disas`.

+.. _backendstructure-function:
+.. graphviz:: ../Fig/backendstructure/cpu0-function.gv
+  :caption: Backend compiler, assembler and disassembler of Cpu0

+.. _backendstructure-enc-struct:
+.. graphviz:: ../Fig/backendstructure/cpu0-enc-struct.gv
+  :caption: The structure for backend compiler, assembler and disassembler of Cpu0

 This chapter introduces the backend class inheritance tree and class members first.
 Next, following the backend structure, adding individual classes implementation